 How to Get from Vientiane to Buddha Park by Public Bus

-We caught the #14 bus to Buddha Park (some only go to Friendship Bridge/ Thai border, so you’ll want to confirm) at the Central Bus Station in Vientiane (across from Talat Sao “Morning Market”).
+Catch the #14 bus to Buddha Park at Central Bus Station (CBS) in Vientiane, across from Talat Sao “Morning Market”.

-If we had hired a tuk-tuk for the day to take us out there it would have been between US$25-$40, and definitely not as comfortable of a ride.
-Currently, buses run all day long about every 20 minutes.
+If we had hired a tuk-tuk for the day to take us out there it would have cost around 10x more for the two of us, and is far less comfortable of a ride.
+Buses run all day long and depart about every 20 minutes.

-While there are numerous statues depicting the Enlightened One, himself, there are also many other religious symbols and imagery, including characters from Hinduism such as Shiva, Vishnu, and Arjuna.
+It may not surprise you that the park is full of numerous statues depicting the Buddha.
+But there are also many other religious symbols and imagery, including characters from Hinduism such as Shiva, Vishnu, and Arjuna.

-And then, there’s the giant pumpkin, which has three levels representing Hell, Earth, and Heaven.
-Simply enter through the demonic head and see for yourself!
+This sculpture has three levels representing Hell, Earth, and Heaven.
+You can even enter through the giant mouth and see for yourself!

-After shimmying and squeezing our way to the top, we were treated to a sweeping view of the grounds — and the hot midday sun.
+After shimmying and squeezing your way to the top, you will be treated to a sweeping view of the grounds—and the hot midday sun.